-The Reverend Mark Griffin is a Kentish man by birth, growing up in the Medway Towns.
+The Reverend Canon Mark Griffin is a Kentish man by birth, growing up in the Medway Towns.
 He moved to Sevenoaks in 2007, having served in the Canterbury Diocese for the last eleven years.
 Mark is married to Clare who is a teacher.
-His great interest in church life is encouraging vocation and away from the church, cricket is his great passion.Mark is currently Rural Dean of Sevenoaks and Lead Vocation Advisor for the Diocese of Rochester.
+His great interest in church life is encouraging vocation and away from the church, cricket is his great passion.Mark was Rural Dean of Sevenoaks for five years and is now Lead Vocation Advisor for the Diocese of Rochester.

 The Reverend Anne Bourne M.A. spent the early years of her life and education in Dartford, Kent.
 She then continued her education at university in Cardiff where she studied for a teaching degree in Home Economics.
 Following that she returned to Kent to teach in three different schools in Dartford, Erith, where she also worked as deputy head of a sixth form and Bexleyheath.
 After her marriage to Ian (from Otford) in 1997 they remained in Wilmington for a year before moving to Sevenoaks in 1998, where they have raised their three children – Jonathan, Esther and Rebekah.

 Anne studied for three years for part-time for ordination with the South East Institute for Theological Education and was ordained as a Deacon in Rochester Cathedral in September 2011.
 She was then Priested in St. Andrew’s church, Paddock Wood the following September and has served her title at St. Luke’s before being made Associate Vicar in October 2015.

 A large part of her ministry has been involved with the residents, family and staff of Emily Jackson House, which neighbours the church and is associated with its history.
 She has been awarded an M.A. based on The Ministry of Presence in Residential Care.